khulnasoft/integrations-core/helm/README.md

 ## Overview

-This check monitors Helm deployments through the Datadog Agent.
+This check monitors Helm deployments through the Khulnasoft Agent.

 Helm supports multiple storage backends.
 In v3, Helm defaults to Kubernetes secrets and in v2, Helm defaults to ConfigMaps.
 This check supports both options.